 Requirements and Specifications

-Windows operating system NT, 98, XP, Vista, Win 7, and (we assume) Win 8.
+Windows operating system Vista, Win 7, and Win 8.
 If you have a Mac or Linux, you can run UCINET via BootCamp, VMFusion Ware, Parallels or Wine.
 See our FAQ on this.

 The 32-bit version is the standard one and runs on both 32bit and 64bit Windows systems.
-An experimental 64-bit version is available (see download page) if want to try it out
+A limited 64-bit version is available but does not have all UCINET functions

 100mb of disk space for the program itself (not including your data)